imantaghaddosinejad/ComputationalEcon/RBC_EndogFrischLabor_GNL/ReadMe.txt

-The Matlab code in this folder solves a canonical RBC model with endogenous labour supply (Frisch) and aggregate uncertainty using a global nonlinear solution method in sequence space (Lee, 2024).
+The Matlab code in this folder solves a canonical RBC model with endogenous labour supply (Frisch) and aggregate uncertainty using a global nonlinear solution method in sequence space (Lee, 2024). **Hello**

-Source:
+Reference:
-Lee, H. (2022). \textit{``A Dynamically Consistent Global Nonlinear Solution Method in the Sequence Space and Applications}.
+Lee, H. (2024), "Dynamically Consistent Global Nonlinear Solutions in the Sequence Space: Theory and Applications", Working Paper.